 - ¼ cup mirin

 - 1 tbsp. satay sauce, I used 2, but we're chili-heads here

 - 1 tbsp. cornstarch mixed with 1 tbsp. cold water

 - more if needed: see Note

-Move the vegetables to the outer edges of the wok as best as you can (if you have a small wok, you may need to remove some veggies and add them back in at the end).
+- Move the vegetables to the outer edges of the wok as best as you can (if you have a small wok, you may need to remove some veggies and add them back in at the end).
 Add the sauce to the center of the pan.
 Re-stir the cornstarch mixture and add to the sauce; mix well.
-Allow the sauce to boil briefly until thickened; remove from the heat (see Recipe Note #1).
-Garnish with cilantro and serve over rice (noodles, zoodles, or zucchini squash also work well).
+Allow the sauce to boil briefly until thickened.
+Add the meat back to the pan, stir well, and remove from the heat (see Recipe Note #1).
+Garnish with cilantro and serve as-is with the kholrabi noodles, or over rice.
 Enjoy!